 July 10, 2013 - Watch our new video, The WAAS Experience, to learn about the features and benefits of the Wide Area Augmenation System (WAAS).

 June 2013 - Starting mid-June 2013, the Global Positioning System (GPS) Directorate (SMC/GP) will implement a CNAV (Civil Navigation) Test Program to conduct Live-Sky CNAV testing prior to deployment of the Next Generation Operational Control System (OCX).
 CNAV is a capability to be provided by Civil Navigation message types for the purpose of improved GPS navigation through the use of signals L2C and L5.
 Fifteen CNAV message types are defined in the current Interface Specification (IS-GPS-200F and ICD-GPS-705).
 CNAV message types will be tested in an incremental fashion in accordance with SMC/GP's program baseline plans.
 The full operational L2C CNAV capability will be included in the initial OCX delivery which is scheduled for deployment in mid-2016.
 The purpose of the testing is to ensure enterprise-level readiness to operate, broadcast and receive the modernized civil navigation messages on L2C and L5.

 More information about CNAV and the upcoming testing can be found on the United States Coast Guard Navigation Center website.
-The test plan can be found at http://www.navcen.uscg.gov/L2C_L5_CNAV_Test_Plan.pdf.
+View the test plan.
+(PDF)